AxonDesigns/field_validators/README.md

 ## Usage

-Simply use the `FieldValidators` class to validate a `textFormField`.
+Simple use of the `FieldValidators` class to validate a `textFormField`.

 ```dart
 TextFormField(